flerbnerp/Quizzer/proposed_features.md

 # Planned changes:
 ## Core Functionality
+### Picture and GUI module
+- CLI is useful, but doesn't allow for display of images for problems.
+If this is to be used for science and mathematics, support for latex and picture display needs to be added in:
+- I would say this is front end
+#### Modify quiz function (simple client-server architecture)
+- If we modify the generate quiz function to return only a single random question
+- Then
+- The client app will only need to do two things
+- Make a server call for the question:
+- Make a server call to update the score for that particular user:
 ### Stats module
 - This module will be a menu option that shows the user a variety of states
 - Number of questions that are loaded in quizzer